Advocacy News and Announcements

 Our Mission and Core Values

 As an organization, our mission is “To serve as a leading organization in Arizona for English language professionals at all levels to network, advocate, and develop professionally”.
-The executive order “Designating English as the Official Language of The United States” undermines everything we stand for.

-The recent Executive Order issued on March 1, 2025, which designates English as the official language of the United States, is deeply concerning.
+The recent Executive Order Designating English as the Official Language of The United States issued on March 1, 2025, which designates English as the official language of the United States, is deeply concerning.
 This order rescinds the August 11, 2000, Executive Order: Improving Access to Services for Persons with Limited English Proficiency.

-AZTESOL firmly opposes this measure and believes it undermines the values we stand for as educators, advocates, and supporters of multilingual communities.
+This executive order undermines everything we stand for.
+AZTESOL firmly opposes this measure and believes it undermines our values as educators, advocates, and supporters of multilingual communities.

 Official Statement From AZTESOL